 7. Assorted containers.

-Head to the dollar store for spray bottles, glass jars with lids, and plenty of peel and stick labels.
+Head to your favorite store for spray bottles, glass jars with lids, and plenty of peel and stick labels.
 All of these will come in handy when making your own cleaning supplies.
 You also want to be sure you always label supplies so you know what they are and what ingredients are in them.
 Your dollar store should have everything you need!

 See how easy and fun it can be to make your own cleaning products?
-Give this list of must haves your consideration and see what a difference they can make in your home.
+Give this list of must haves your consideration and see how much fun it is to make your own cleaning supplies!